Last updated: March 1, 2021

 Georgia

 Marijuana is illegal for recreational and medicinal use.
-A very limited use of cannabis oil is permitted.
-In May 201, these permitted uses were expanded to include more conditions eligible for treatment and allows hospice care patients to possess cannabis oil.
+A very limited use of cannabis oil (CBD oil) is permitted.
+Patients must be registered in the state program.
+A doctor must authorize the use, additionally, Georgia allows hospice care patients to possess cannabis oil.
 Any other uses, however, remain illegal.

 Georgia drug testing »